 Which Browser Should You Use?

 Internet Explorer is not compatible.
-You will probably run into issues with video playback if you try to use it.
+You will probably run into issues with quiz completion, course progression, and video playback if you try to use it.

 Mac users: We are not aware of any issues with the Safari browser.
 Please let us know if you run into any problems.